tipsi/tipsi-stripe/website/docs-md/createsourcewithparamsparams.md

 Creates source object based on params.
 Sources are used to create payments for a variety of [payment methods](https://stripe.com/docs/sources)

 _NOTE_: For sources that require redirecting your customer to authorize the payment, you need to specify a return URL when you create the source.
-This allows your customer to be redirected back to your app after they authorize the payment.
+This allows your customer to be redirected back to your app after they have authorized the payment.
 For this return URL, you can either use a custom URL scheme or a universal link supported by your app.

 ##### iOS